College Bulletin 2024-2025

 NESRIN HEFNAWY, Lecturer

-The Arabic program at Swarthmore College offers a minor or special major, as well as an honors minor or honors special major.
+The Arabic program at Swarthmore College offers a major or minor, as well as an honors major or honors minor.
 Arabic coursework can also be used toward the interdisciplinary program in Islamic Studies and programs in anthropology, comparative literature, history, linguistics, religion, sociology, peace and conflict studies, and other fields.
 Study of Arabic language through the third year and study abroad are particularly recommended for students who want to develop proficiency for research or fieldwork.
 Interested students are urged to begin studying the language early in their academic careers, to have time to develop a useful level of language proficiency and be prepared to study in an immersive program abroad.

 First-, second-, and third-year Arabic are offered every year; first-year Arabic has no prerequisites and is open to everyone except native speakers.
+After students complete the sequential three-year Arabic language curriculum they can enroll in Advanced Arabic Seminars focusing on specific topics, which deepen students’ knowledge, linguistic capabilities, and research skills in Arabic.
 Native or heritage speakers of Arabic should consult with the Arabic faculty for placement.
 Courses in literature in translation, culture, and film, when available, are also open to all students.
 Students of Arabic language are urged to take these courses and others related to the Arab world in Islamic Studies, sociology and anthropology, history, political science, peace and conflict studies, and religion to gain perspective on classical and contemporary Arab culture.

 Introductory and Intermediate Arabic are intensive courses that carry 1.5 credits per semester.
 As noted above, study abroad is encouraged for students of Arabic; academic credit (full or partial) is generally approved for participation in programs recommended by the Arabic section.
 These include, but are not limited to, universities and non-university programs in Jordan, Morocco, and Oman.